Mary D. Griffin

 • Curtains – open and evenly spaced.

-• Blinds – open completely or at least flat or parallel to the ground to allow for any view, even and matched to other blinds.
+• Blinds – open completely or at least flat or parallel to the ground to allow for any view, and they should be even and matched to other blinds in the room.
 If sliding glass to patio area, open blinds all the way.

 • Garbage Cans – out of sight